Westdale Branch- Printing Unavailable & Limited computers to use.

 A special ceremony will be held on Wednesday, May 1, Noon-12:30pm, in honour of the upcoming National Day of Awareness for Missing and Murdered Indigenous Women and Girls and Two-Spirit People (MMIWG2S) held each year on May 5.

-A minute of silence will be observed at all Hamilton Public Library locations at 12:30pm on May 5, 2024.
+A minute of silence will be observed at Central Library at 12:30pm on May 5, 2024 (Please note, select HPL branches open at 1pm on Sundays).

 Exhibit music courtesy of Natasha Findlay-Clairmont and Christina Barahona.